jdalrymple/gitbeaker/packages/rest/README.md

 1. The glob for the endpoint with the corresponding rate per second
 2. The glob for the endpoint, with an object specifying the specific method for the endpoint and the corresponding rate limit

+You can also override the `rateLimitDuration` default value of 60 seconds.
+This is how long a specific endpoint will be timed out for when its rate limit is reached.

 ```js
 const api = new Gitlab({
   token: 'token',